bowen-gao/bowen-gao.github.io/_pages/about.md

 I am a Research Engineer at [Tsinghua AIR](https://air.tsinghua.edu.cn/en/), mentored by Professor [Yanyan Lan](https://air.tsinghua.edu.cn/en/info/1046/1195.htm).
 My focus is on AI for Drug Discovery, particularly deep learning models for small molecule and protein representation and generation.

-Previously, I worked as a Machine Learning Engineer at [Bytedance](https://www.bytedance.com/en/) (June 2021 - Sep 2022), specializing in Recommendation Systems.
+Previously, I worked as a Machine Learning Engineer at <a href="https://www.bytedance.com/en/" target="_blank" rel="noopener noreferrer">Bytedance</a>(June 2021 - Sep 2022), specializing in Recommendation Systems.
 My academic credentials include a Bachelor's in Computer Engineering from the [University of Toronto](https://www.ece.utoronto.ca/) (2019) and a Master's in Electrical Engineering from [Caltech](https://www.caltech.edu/) (2021).

 Education